openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/AbilityKit/cj-apis-bundle_manager.md

 public let targetVersion: UInt32
 ```

-**Description:** This label identifies the target version for the application to run.
+**Description:** This tag identifies the target version for the application to run.

 **Type:** UInt32